-Martins Wood is proud to be a Learning Destination for the Children's University.
+Martins Wood is proud to be an official Learning Destination for the Children's University.

 The Children’s University celebrates achievements and rewards participation through the award of Children’s University certificates at its annual graduation ceremony held locally at the start of each calendar year.

 All our after school activities, including those run by outside providers, have been quality approved by The Children’s University as providing high quality learning.
 A large number of local organisations are also Children’s University Learning Destinations such as Stage Coach Theatre Arts, Top Hat Stage School, Boxcleva, North Central Herts School of Dance and Younique.
 Many Beavers, Cubs, Scouts, Rainbows, Brownies and Guides packs are also Learning Destinations.
 Please visit http://www.childrensuniversity.co.uk for a list of other local Learning Destinations.
 As well as local Learning Destinations there are also a number of national learning partners such as the Forestry Commission and various museums (including Stevenage Museum) and libraries which provide downloadable activities that children can also complete to count towards their certificates.
 If your child takes part in any learning activities outside of school with providers that are not currently part of the Children’s University please speak to the organiser as it is free and a very simple process for them to validate their activity.
 If you would like further support or advice please speak to Mr Whiffin who will be happy to help you approach organisations if required.